Meet Our Team: Q&A with Marty Sellers, Cofounder and CEO

 What have you worked on recently?

 As CEO, I’ve been working with our teams to expand our service offerings and respond to the growing needs of safety-net providers.
 The COVID-19 pandemic helped crystalize the critical nature of our nation’s safety net and the growing needs of safety-net hospitals and other providers.
-To be responsive to those needs, we have been developing, refining, and growing important initiatives related to ambulance programs, health equity, and value-based care.
+To be responsive to those needs, we have been developing, refining, and growing important initiatives related to ambulance programs and value-based care.
 In the past few years, the firm has seen tremendous growth due to the growing need of the market, so we continue to expand our scope of services to support clients.

 What do you like about working at Sellers Dorsey?